evoila/osb-checker-kotlin/README.md

 * Port: -P/-port
 * API: -a/-api

-optional:
-* Service Key flag: -s/-service-key

-Signals to the checker that NO app_guid should be used for binding instances.

 There are five different options to run tests.
 Possibles commands are:

 * catalog: -cat/-catalog